dylanpieper/ShinySurveyJS/readme.md

 ## Hashing Process and URL Parameters

-ShinySurveyJS uses an automatic hashing system for URL parameters to enhance security and prevent direct access to the survey environment (e.g., users modifying readable URL parameters).
+ShinySurveyJS uses an automatic hashing system for URL parameters to enhance security and prevent direct access to users modifying readable URL parameters.
 However, as a word of caution, the current infrastructure does not prevent the programmatic identification of hashes.

 ### Functionality: